Best Things to Do in Auckland: Top Attractions and More

 This Spot?
 Total Surprise.

-See also Best Things to Do in Nice: Unforgettable Experiences Await
+See also Things Not to Do in Konya: A Traveler's Guide

 That's when I had my “aha!” moment.
 I literally turned the corner and found myself in a café called ‘L'Assiette.'
 I don't know why I ended up there.
 It was like fate plucked me up, shook me around, then dropped me in this charming spot!
 I ordered this French-inspired dish with mushrooms and truffle oil, and oh boy, it was like a warm hug in food form.
 Each bite made me forget I was lost just minutes before.